pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 Now that we have a cost function, our goal is to find a function $$f$$ such that $$J(f, D)$$ is small.

 We still have a big problem.
 What is $$f$$?
-We could try to find the best $$f$$ in the whole space function but it is not a good idea because there is an infinity of functions which have a cost equal to zero and most of them generalize very badly.
+We could try to find the best $$f$$ in the whole space of functions but it is not a good idea because there is an infinity of functions which have a cost equal to zero and most of them generalize very badly.
 We will instead restrict ourselves to a specific class of smoother functions and for that we are going to use, like I said before, parametric functions.
 A parametric function is simply a function $$f_{\theta}$$ that depends on a parameter $$\theta$$.

 The problem is now to find the best possible $$\theta$$ to fit our data.
-Formally, we will try to solve the following problem :
+Formally, we will try to solve the following problem:

 $$\theta^* = \underset{\theta}{argmin}J(f_{\theta}, D))$$